-This year our PHSE lessons will have a mindful approach which will include new strategies to promote a calm and positive approach to learning.
-Each lesson will include 'Calm Time' which consists of breathing techniques & awareness exercises alongside a musical chime.
+This year our PHSE lessons have a mindful approach which includes strategies to promote a calm and positive approach to learning.
+Each lesson includes 'Calm Time' which consists of breathing techniques & awareness exercises alongside a musical chime.
 There will also be 'Pause Points' in which your child will be expected to stop and quietly reflect upon their learning.

 Art and DT

 Over the full spring term, we will be linking our learning to our history topic.
 We will explore historical artefacts such as pottery and jewellery created in Anglo Saxon / Viking eras to inspire and create our own designs using a variety of tools and clay.

 Friday 12th February - School closes for the half term holiday.